mity/acutest/README.md

 Finally, the test suite source file has to list the unit tests, using the macro `TEST_LIST`.
 The list specifies name of each test (it has to be unique) and pointer to a function implementing the test.
-I recommend names which are easy to use on command-line, i.e. especially avoid space and other special characters in them.
-Also avoid using dash as a first character, as it would be then interpreted as an command line option, not a test name.
+I recommend names which are easy to use on command line, i.e. especially avoid space and other special characters in them.
+Also avoid using dash as a first character, as it would be then interpreted as a command line option, not a test name.

 ```C
 TEST_LIST = {